RHEcosystemAppEng/app-eng-backstage/README.md

 # Building the docker image.

-Our attempt to use Podman for building the image been unsuccessful, so we're considering Docker.However, Docker Desktop needs commercial license, so we are going to use alternate free version `colima` with docker cli.
+Our attempt to use Podman for building the image has been unsuccessful, so we're considering Docker.
+However, Docker Desktop needs a commercial license, so we are going to use an alternate free version `colima` with docker CLI.
 Please go through [docker setup with Colima](https://dev.to/elliotalexander/how-to-use-docker-without-docker-desktop-on-macos-217m).

-We need to increase the memory to build the backstage image.
-You can use below command to increase the memory or colima VM spec.

-Execute below command to build and push the docker image.
+Execute the below command to build and push the docker image.

 ```shell
  make image/build